 In accordance with the Environment Canterbury (Temporary Commissioners and Improved Water Management) Act 2010, the Canterbury Water Management Strategy sets as its first order priorities: environment, customary use, community supplies and stock water; with second-order priorities as irrigation, renewable electricity generation, recreation and amenity.
 The Zone Committee (in this area, the Hurunui and Waiau River) recognizes that clean drinking water, land use, water quality and quantity, environmental flows and allocation for the rivers, biodiversity protection and enhancement, irrigation, hydropower development and water storage options, and the principles of kaitiakitanga are all (intimately) interrelated and must be considered as a whole rather than in isolation.

-Considerable controversity surrounded the project, which discontinued in 2018 when the remainining shareholders sold their shares to Amuri Irrigation Ltd.
+Considerable controversy surrounded the project, which discontinued in 2018 when the remaining shareholders sold their shares to Amuri Irrigation Ltd.